Aurelia Lopez Manzo: January 14, 1931 – July 27, 2022

 Mrs. Manzo was born in San Luis Potosi, Mexico and was a resident of Patterson for many years.
 She was a homemaker who loved cooking for her family and a parishioner of Sacred Heart Catholic Church in Patterson.

-Mrs. Manzo is survived by her sons, Manuel Manzo of Patterson and Martin (Carrie) Manzo of Turlock; daughters, Jenny (Jose) Rosas of Patterson and Veronica Manzo of Reno, Nevada; 9 grandchildren and 7 great-grandchildren.
+Mrs. Manzo is survived by her husband, Manuel Manzo; sons, Manuel Manzo of Patterson and Martin (Carrie) Manzo of Turlock; daughters, Jenny (Jose) Rosas of Patterson and Veronica Manzo of Reno, Nevada; 9 grandchildren and 7 great-grandchildren.
 She was preceded in death by her 1 brother and 4 sisters.

 A Visitation will be held from 4:00 pm to 6:00 pm followed by a Rosary at 6:00 pm, Wednesday, August 10th at Sacred Heart Catholic Church in Patterson.
 A Mass of Christian Burial will be held at 10:00 am, Thursday, August 11th at Sacred Heart Catholic Church in Patterson.
 Interment to follow at Patterson District Cemetery in Patterson.